 Please Note: Scout and organized youth groups only.
-Family and individual camping is not available at Antietam Battlefield, but you can download this list of public campgrounds in the area that are open to family and individual camping, pdf, 12KB.
+Family and individual camping is not available at Antietam Battlefield, but you can visit this list of public campgrounds in the area that are open to family and individual camping.

 Basic Permit Information

 A permit is required to conduct activities including, but not limited to:

 - Public assemblies/meetings/gatherings/demonstrations/parades/etc. by groups of more than 25 people

 - Sale or distribution of printed material (not solely advertising) by groups of more than 25 people

 - Business operations

 - Commercial photography or filming